Table Of Contents

 • Presto

-By far, the most popular storage infrastructure for a data lake is Amazon S3.
-EMR allows you to store data in Amazon S3 and run compute as you need to process that data.
+By far, Amazon S3 is the most popular storage infrastructure for a data lake.
+EMR allows you to store data in Amazon S3 and run compute tasks as needed to process that data.
 EMR clusters can be launched in minutes.
 You don’t have to worry about node provisioning, cluster setup, Hadoop configuration, or cluster tuning.

 Once the processing is done, you can switch off your clusters.
 You can also automatically resize clusters to accommodate peaks and scale them down without impacting your Amazon S3 data lake storage.